-By BeauHD from Slashdot's time's-up department
+By BeauHD from Slashdot's contrary-to-popular-belief department

-By BeauHD from Slashdot's here-we-go-again department
+By BeauHD from Slashdot's getting-with-the-times department

-By BeauHD from Slashdot's shiny-and-tiny department
+By BeauHD from Slashdot's growing-influence department

-By BeauHD from Slashdot's hidden-in-plain-view department
+By BeauHD from Slashdot's waste-of-time-and-money department

 By msmash from Slashdot's how-about-that department

+Smart TV manufacturer Vizio has formed a partnership with nine media and advertising companies to develop an industry standard that will allow smart TVs to target advertisements to specific households, the companies said this week.
+From a report: The consortium includes major TV networks like Comcast Corp's NBCUniversal and CBS, as well as advertising technology companies like AT&T's Xandr.
+Addressable advertising, or targeting viewers on the household level based on their interests, has long been the goal of TV marketers.
+But TVs lack cookies that internet browsers use to allow ads to follow people around the web. [...]
+The consortium of companies, dubbed Project OAR, or Open Addressable Ready, hopes to define the technical standards for TV programmers and platforms to deliver addressable advertising on smart TVs, which are WiFi-enabled TVs with apps for services like Netflix Inc and Hulu, by the end of this year, McAfee said.
+Further reading: In January this year, Bill Baxter, chief technology officer of Vizio, spoke about business of data collection in an interview.
+He said: It's about post-purchase monetization of the TV.
+This is a cutthroat industry.
+It's a 6-percent margin industry, right?
+I mean, you know it's pretty ruthless.
+You could say it's self-inflicted, or you could say there's a greater strategy going on here, and there is.
+The greater strategy is I really don't need to make money off of the TV.
+I need to cover my cost.
 And then I need to make money off those TVs.
 They live in households for 6.9 years -- the average lifetime of a Vizio TV is 6.9 years.
 You would probably be amazed at the number of people come up to me saying, "I love Vizio TVs, I have one" and it's 11 years old.
 I'm like, "Dude, that's not even full HD, that's 720p."
 But they do last a long time and our strategy -- you've seen this with all of our software upgrades including AirPlay 2 and HomeKit -- is that we want to make things backward compatible to those TVs.
-So we're continuing to invest in those older TVs to bring them up to feature level comparison with the new TVs when there's no hardware limitation that would otherwise prevent that.
+So we're continuing to invest in those older TVs to bring them up to feature level comparison with the new TVs when there's no hardware limitation that would otherwise prevent that.Read Replies (0)

-< article continued at Slashdot's how-about-that department
+< article continued at Slashdot's problem-solved department

 >Read Replies (0)

-By msmash from Slashdot's closer-look department
+By msmash from Slashdot's it's-here department

-By BeauHD from Slashdot's fresh-coat-of-paint department
+By BeauHD from Slashdot's unexpected-announcements department